Millettia: Etymology

 Long known to residents of the Indies, China, and Africa, this species has had many traditional names.
 One of the oldest references in traditional Chinese medicine is in Bencao Gangmu Shiyi ("Supplement to Compendium of Materia Medica") where is called jixueteng.
 The Chinese name literally translates to "stem of chicken's blood" which refers to the red resin present in the stems of several climbing legume shrubs.

 In the 1820s-1830s Charles Millett, a plant collector and an official with the East India Company, collected many samples of Millettia while living in Canton and Macao.
 He sent them to the University of Glasgow's Botanical Garden.
 In 1834, Robert Wight and George Arnott Walker-Arnott, both Scottish botanists, published Prodromus Florae Peninsulae Indiae Orientalis where the genus Millettia is first mentioned.
 The authors named the genus after Charles Millett, incorrectly referring to him as Dr. Charles Millett.
 Charles Millett of the East India Company has often been confused with Charles Millet, a French ichthyologist, who was active around the same time.
 In addition J. A. Millet, a French botanist from the 18th century, is often misattributed as the source.

 Robert Sweet states that the genus Pongamia comes from the Malabar region in India and is derived from the local word Pongam (most likely from the Malayalam language).
 Pongamia had often been misattributed to Vent.
 (1803), but it was preceded by "Pongam Adans.
 (1763)", "Galedupa Lam.
 (1788)", and "Pungamia Lam.
 (1796)" and in accordance with the 1994 Tokyo Code of the International Code of Botanical Nomenclature, the correct citation was established as "Pongamia Adans.
 (1763)".
 In 1981 a proposal to conserve the genus Millettia and reject the genus Pongamia was proposed in the journal Taxon and was ratified in 1988.
+Most of the species formerly classed in Pongamia are now included in Millettia, with the exception of Pongamia pinnata.

 Uses

-The species Millettia pinnata has been investigated for use as biofuel.